 This is a 1970s Ground Floor Flat.
 The rating on the last EPC was 46E and that certificate expired in 2019.

-We want to improve this rating to a C band in order to comply with MEES requirements which the government have indicated will be in place for 2030.
+We want to improve this rating to a C band in order to comply with MEES requirements which the government have indicated they want to strenghten for 2028/2030.

 Let's take a look at the Features table from the expired EPC: